 What Does a USPS Mail Carrier Associate Do?

-The USPS mail carrier associate is responsible for delivering mail to customers and picking up mail from customers.
+The USPS mail carrier associate job description entails delivering mail to customers and picking up mail from them.

-It also involves sorting mail, delivering mail to businesses and residences, and providing customer service to the public.
+In addition, they sort and deliver mail to businesses and residences, and provide customer service to the public.

 They must drive assigned vehicles to deliver the mail on time in a safe manner while obeying all traffic laws, and must follow all rules and regulations set forth by their supervisors.

-The mail carrier associate at USPS is responsible for making reports when necessary.
+USPS mail carrier associates are also responsible for making reports when necessary.

 They ensure that all of their uniform, tools and paperwork are stored in a clean, orderly way.

 Furthermore, they are also responsible for driving a vehicle from point to point on their designated route, making sure the mail is delivered in accordance with all postal regulations.

 A USPS mail carrier associate must be able to read and interpret documents such as safety rules, operating procedures, and equipment manuals.